maryrosecook/game-framework/docs/plan.md

 - Conversation-driven edits.
 Each turn includes action name, code for blueprint file based actions and behaviors actions for the blueprint, prior code written during the chat.
 - Only edits the current action.
-- Agent returns updated code (for entire action) + natural-language summary.
+- Agent returns updated code (for entire action).
 System runs `tsc`/lint; on failure, revert to last good and show error.
 - Encourage concise code.
 - Use Sonnet 4.5 for code generation.